karlll/kjell/README.md

   $ make install-extensions
 ~~~

-See https://github.com/karlll/kjell-extensions for further information about extensions
+See https://github.com/karlll/kjell-extensions for further information about extensions.

 ## Author